gatsbyjs/gatsby/README.md

 --> static html page.

 Gatsby leverages [Webpack](http://webpack.github.io/) extensively.
- Webpack is a sophesticated module bundler that can turn any sort of file into a commonjs module.
+ Webpack is a sophisticated module bundler that can turn any sort of file into a commonjs module.
 Webpack uses "Loaders" to convert a file into a module.
 These loaded modules are then wrapped inside a react.js component that's specific to a given file type.
 Gatsby then generates a